 Loom and Leaf costs a few hundred dollars more than Leesa.
 L&L offers 3 sizes that cross the $1,000 mark.

 These relatively low prices are made possible by a business model that eliminates the middleman and associated costs.

 Listed below are the latest discounted prices at the time we published this comparison – click a link below to see the latest deal.

 Coupons & Discounts

 For Leesa, the best deal we know of is ours.
-Save $200 NOW by clicking this link or any price link above.
+Save Up To $200 Now by clicking this link or any price link above.

 To get Free White Glove Delivery & Old Mattress Removal on a Loom and Leaf, visit their website now.

 On our Coupons page, you can get the latest coupons and discount codes for Leesa, Loom and Leaf, and other online mattresses.

 Sign up for our newsletter and we'll mail you all of our coupons now – and any new coupons, as soon as we get them.

 In my overall rating, I give the Leesa mattress a rating of 4.6 out of 5.0.